XingyuZhou989/MobiHoc-2019/index.md

 # Welcome to MobiHoc 2019

-MobiHoc 2019, the twentieth International Symposium on Mobile Ad Hoc Networking and Computing will be held in Catania, Italy in July 2019.
+MobiHoc 2019, the Twentieth International Symposium on Mobile Ad Hoc Networking and Computing will be held in Catania, Italy in July 2019.
 MobiHoc is a premier international symposium dedicated to addressing challenges in dynamic networks and computing.

 It will bring together researchers and practitioners from a broad spectrum of networking research to present the most up-to-date results and achievements in the field.